arthash/arthash/docs/README.md

 There are two:

-* a server named `arthashd`
+* a server named `artHashD`
-* a client named `arthasher`
+* a client named `artHashEr`

-## `arthashd`
+## `artHashD`

-The `arthashd` server is a *nix daemon written in Python with a little bit of `bash` glue code.
+The `artHashD` server is a *nix daemon written in Python with a little bit of `bash` glue code.

-The `arthashd` server provides just one service: _arthash journaling_.
+The `artHashD` server provides just one service: _arthash journaling_.

-`arthashd` is sent a hash by a client, writes that hash and a timestamp into a JSON file that's called a _journal_, and sends back the URL of the journal page.
+`artHashD` is sent a hash by a client, writes that hash into a JSON file that's called a _journal_, and sends back the URL of the journal page.

 As a side effect, the server requests that archive.org archives the journal page - this must be performed in a separate thread and rate limited.

-## `arthasher`
+## `artHashEr`

- The `arthasher` client is a cross-platform command line application written in Python.
+ The `artHashEr` client is a cross-platform command line application written in Python.
 On some platforms like MacOS there will also be a drag-and-drop front-end.

-The `arthasher` client provides two services: _arthashing_, and _arthash certificate verification_.
+The `artHashEr` client provides two services: _arthashing_, and _arthash certificate verification_.

 ## Arthashing

-Calling `arthasher` with a single file or directory (either from the command line, or through drag-and-drop) _arthashes_ that file or directory:
+Calling `artHashEr` with a single file or directory (either from the command line, or through drag-and-drop) _arthashes_ that file or directory:

-1. Arthashing starts with an empty hash and then hashes a sequence of file names and file contents into it to get a final _arthash_,  64 hex digits from 0-9, a-f.
+1. Arthashing starts by generating a public/private key pair.

+2. Then it produces the hash digest: starting with an empty hash, it then hashes a sequence of file names and file contents into it to get a final _arthash_, 64 hex digits from 0-9, a-f.

-2. The arthash is then sent anonymously to an `arthashd` server, which responds with a journal URL.
+2. The arthash is then sent anonymously to an `artHashD` server, which responds with a journal URL.

-3. The `arthasher` client takes the arthash, the journal URL and loads the _certificate generator page_ in a browser.
+3. The `artHashEr` client takes the arthash, the journal URL and loads the _certificate generator page_ in a browser.

 4. The _certificate generator page_ is prefilled with the arthash and journal